 When we purchased our first house it didn’t occur to us how lucky it is to be close to I-5 for Airbnb.
 I-5 is the main interstate highway running along the West Coast of the United States.
 By pure chance we landed in the best place for Airbnb travelers heading up to Canada and/or California.
 We really lucked out with our location heading into this so blindly.
 We purposefully focused on similar characteristics for our 2nd rental as well.

 Our 2nd rental property is a full-time vacation rental.
 It’s a small condo sized cottage in one of the most beautiful and affluent neighborhoods in Seattle.
 It has 2 bedrooms and 1 full bath in a neighborhood that oddly parallels the Marina in San Francisco…the amount of yoga studios that propagate next to frozen yogurt shops…ramble ramble. 😉

-An average AirBnB year brings in about $50K across all 3 listings.
+An average Airbnb year brings in about $50K across all 3 listings (plus some non-monetary benefits).
 Of course that number for anyone else will vary wildly depending on the local demand, occupancy and amenities.
-I aim for full occupancy so I turn on AirBnB’s smart pricing feature for some of my dates.
+I aim for full occupancy so I turn on Airbnb’s smart pricing feature for some of my dates.
 More details on that crazy science in a separate post.

 Do you have rules for your home?
 Do guests respect it?

 I have more restrictions than your typical host.
 I display all the house rules and house manual out with 100% transparency.
 If there is a communication mishap then I immediately know that the guests did not take the time out to read.